wandb/docs/docs/guides/track/public-api-guide.md

 )
 ```

 By default, imports are incremental.
-Subsequent imports will try to validate the previous work and write to `.jsonl` files tracking success/failure.
+Subsequent imports try to validate the previous work and write to `.jsonl` files tracking success/failure.
 If an import succeeded, future validation is skipped.
-If an import failed, it will be retried.
+If an import failed, it is retried.
 To disable this, set `incremental=False`.

 ```py
 importer.import_all(